Milansaji/Grit/README.md

 # Grit 🪨

 **A zero-boilerplate Go backend framework.**
-Drop in auth, unified CRUD, and middleware for SQLite, MongoDB, Firebase, or Supabase — in minutes, not hours.
+Drop in auth, unified CRUD, AI/RAG, and middleware for SQLite, MongoDB, Firebase, or Supabase — in minutes, not hours.

 ---

 ## 💎 What's New in v2 (B.Tech Final Year Edition)
+- **AI & RAG Support**: Built-in vector search and LLM integration using Ollama.
 - **Unified CRUD API**: One set of handlers (`grit.C`, `grit.R`, etc.) for ALL 4 databases.
 - **Persistent Auth**: SQLite signouts now survive server restarts (database-backed).
-- **Testable Architecture**: Refactored router and core logic with a full unit test suite.
 - **Database Agnosticity**: Switch between SQLite, Mongo, Firestore, and Supabase with ONE line of code.

 ---